JoseUtrilla-MBA/04_Play_RestAPI_Practice/docs/src/main/paradox/index.md

 One thing to note here is that although this guide covers how to make a REST API in Play, it only covers Play itself and deploying Play.
 Building a REST API in Play does not automatically make it a "microservice" because it does not cover larger scale concerns about microservices such as ensuring resiliency, consistency, or monitoring.

-For full scale microservices, you want [Lagom](http://www.lagomframework.com/), which builds on top of Play -- a microservices framework for dealing with the ["data on the outside"](https://blog.acolyer.org/2016/09/13/data-on-the-outside-versus-data-on-the-inside/) problem, set up with persistence and service APIs that ensure that the service always stays up and responsive even in the face of chaos monkeys and network partitions.
+For full scale microservices, you want [Lagom](http://www.lagomframework.com/), which builds on top of Play -- a microservices framework for dealing with the ["data on the outside"](https://blog.acolyer.org/2016/09/13/data-on-the-outside-versus-data-on-the-inside/) problem, set up with scala.persistence and service APIs that ensure that the service always stays up and responsive even in the face of chaos monkeys and network partitions.

 With that caveat, let's @ref[start working with Play](part-1/index.md)!